 - Surgical Oncologist, University Health Network

-- Head, Hepatobiliary/Pancreatic Surgical Oncology Program, University Health Network
+- Member, Hepatobiliary/Pancreatic Surgical Oncology Program, University Health Network

 - Senior Investigator, Samuel Lunenfeld Research Institute of Mount Sinai Hospital

 - Member, Institute of Medical Sciences, School of Graduate Studies, University of Toronto